SomeWeekendReading/someweekendreading.github.io/_posts/2025-05-30-llm-ai-still-crap-addendum.md

-Pen Test Partners has published a slightly more in-depth view of the problem. <sup id="fn1a">[[1]](#fn1)</sup>  Basically, Microsoft has drilled a great, gaping hole in their security.
+Pen Test Partners has published a slightly more in-depth view of the problem. <sup id="fn1a">[[1]](#fn1)</sup>  Basically, Microsoft has drilled a great, gaping hole in their own security.

 ### Fit #12: RFK Jr's MAHA Report is AI-Written, Citing Non-Existent Sources